 According to Southern Living magazine, unwashed sweet potatoes can last in your home for several weeks.
 Ideally, the potatoes you should store the potatoes at 50 to 60 degrees Fahrenheit.

-The refrigerator is not a sweet potato's friend.
-Avoid refrigeration because it messes the texture of the potatoes, and makes the natural starch turn to sugar.
+The refrigerator is too cold for any potatoes.
+The refrigeration messes with the texture of the potatoes and makes the natural starch turn into sugar.

 What You Need